What is CMS Website (Content Management System)?

 - WordPress is free software.
 It means that you download it, upload it on the server and you can create any kind of website with it.
 There are absolutely no fees for using it.

 - Its large ecosystem of themes and plugins allows Wordrpess to be easily customizable.
 If you can’t afford a custom website, you can use one of the free themes or buy a premium one.
 But if you are serious about your business, that’s not the road you want to take.
 Premium themes are full of unnecessary features that slow down a website.
 That then negatively impacts SEO and ranking.
 We prefer designing and coding custom WordPress sites from scratch.
 By doing that, we make sure that your website will be tailored to your needs.
-It will be SEO and load time optimized and bug-free, and in the end, you get a unique design as opposed to a theme that a large number of other websites is using.
+It will be SEO and load time optimized and bug-free, and in the end, you get a unique design as opposed to a theme that a large number of other websites are using.

 - WordPress is SEO friendly.
 It is written using standard compliance high-quality code and produces semantic markup.
 In non-geek terms, this makes search engines “love” WordPress.
 WordPress sites tend to rank higher than others in search engines.
 Among the large WordPress ecosystem is a plugin called Yoast SEO.
 Along with custom SEO optimizations, Yoast can do wonders for your rankings.